keita-iida/ASURATDB/README.md

 # ASURAT databases
 ## Brief introduction
 * Knowledge-based databases collected by ASURAT are stored.
-  One can easily import them using ASURAT functions (see [vignettes](https://keita-iida.github.io/ASURAT/)).
+  One can import them using ASURAT functions.
 * Single-cell transcriptome data processed by ASURAT are stored.